coursier/coursier/doc/docs/other-version-handling.md

 transitive dependencies depend on different versions of the same module.
 Version reconciliation then either chooses one version for that module, or reports a conflict if it can't reconcile those versions.

+Note that the depth of a dependency in the dependency graph doesn't matter here.
+All versions of a module, wherever they come from in the dependency graph, are handled and compared on an equal footing. coursier somehow follows a "latest win" strategy, [like Ivy](https://github.com/coursier/coursier/issues/418#issuecomment-487800709), where the highest of two versions usually ends up being selected, whatever its origin in the dependency graph.

 ### Algorithm